-For further information about program implementation, refer to the Alberta Education website at education.alberta.ca.
+For further information about program implementation, refer to the Alberta Education website.

-NEW Diploma Examination Weighting
+Diploma Examination Weighting

-As of September 1, 2015, the diploma examination weighting will shift from a 50/50 weighting to a 70/30 weighting, where the school-awarded grades will be worth 70 percent.
-For further information, please refer to http://education.alberta.ca/admin/testing/diplomaexams/.
+On September 1, 2015, the diploma examination weighting shifted from a 50/50 weighting to a 70/30 weighting, where the school-awarded grades are worth 70 percent.
+For further information, please refer to Marks, Results, and Appeals.

-NEW Time Limits on Diploma Examinations
+Time Limits on Diploma Examinations